dtcenter/MET/docs/Users_Guide/point-stat.rst

     - Total number of SEEPS matched pairs
   * - 26
     - ODFL
-    - Counts multiplied by the weights for FCST_CAT 1 and OBS_CAT 2
+    - Counts multiplied by the weights for the observation dry, forecast light category
   * - 27
     - ODFH
-    - Counts multiplied by the weights for FCST_CAT 1 and OBS_CAT 3
+    - Counts multiplied by the weights for the observation dry, forecast heavy category
   * - 28
     - OLFD
-    - Counts multiplied by the weights for FCST_CAT 2 and OBS_CAT 1
+    - Counts multiplied by the weights for the observation light, forecast dry category
   * - 29
     - OLFH
-    - Counts multiplied by the weights for FCST_CAT 2 and OBS_CAT 3
+    - Counts multiplied by the weights for the observation light, forecast heavy category
   * - 30
     - OHFD
-    - Counts multiplied by the weights for FCST_CAT 3 and OBS_CAT 1
+    - Counts multiplied by the weights for the observation heavy, forecast dry category
   * - 31
     - OHFL
-    - Counts multiplied by the weights for FCST_CAT 3 and OBS_CAT 2
+    - Counts multiplied by the weights for the observation heavy, forecast light category
   * - 32
     - PF1
-    - marginal probabilities of the forecast values (FCST_CAT 1)
+    - Marginal probabilities of the forecast dry (FCST_CAT 0)
   * - 33
     - PF2
-    - marginal probabilities of the forecast values (FCST_CAT 2)
+    - Marginal probabilities of the forecast light (FCST_CAT 1)
   * - 34
     - PF3
-    - marginal probabilities of the forecast values (FCST_CAT 3)
+    - Marginal probabilities of the forecast heavy (FCST_CAT 2)
   * - 35
     - PV1
-    - marginal probabilities of the observed values (OBS_CAT 1)
+    - Marginal probabilities of the observed dry (OBS_CAT 0)
   * - 36
     - PV2
-    - marginal probabilities of the observed values (OBS_CAT 2)
+    - Marginal probabilities of the observed light (OBS_CAT 1)
   * - 37
     - PV3
-    - marginal probabilities of the observed values (OBS_CAT 3)
+    - Marginal probabilities of the observed heavy (OBS_CAT 2)
   * - 38
     - SEEPS
     - Averaged SEEPS (Stable Equitable Error in Probability Space) score